Server Name Indication: ESNI (2018–2020)

-ECH is enabled in Firefox by default since version 119, and is recommended by Mozilla to be used along with DNS over HTTPS.
-In September 2023, Chromium version 117 (used in Google Chrome, Microsoft Edge, Samsung Internet, and Opera) enabled it by default, also requiring keys to be deployed in HTTPS resource records in DNS.

 Implementation

 In 2004, a patch for adding TLS/SNI into OpenSSL was created by the EdelKey project.
 In 2006, this patch was then ported to the development branch of OpenSSL, and in 2007 it was back-ported to OpenSSL 0.9.8 (first released in 0.9.8f).
 First web browsers with SNI support appeared in 2006 (Mozilla Firefox 2.0, Internet Explorer 7), web servers later (Apache HTTP Server in 2009, Microsoft IIS in 2012).

 For an application program to implement SNI, the TLS library it uses must implement it and the application must pass the hostname to the TLS library.
 Further complicating matters, the TLS library may either be included in the application program or be a component of the underlying operating system.
 Because of this, some browsers implement SNI when running on any operating system, while others implement it only when running on certain operating systems.